XronTrix10/XronTrix10/README.md

 - 💬 Let's talk about Cyber Security
 - 📫 How to reach me: DM me on Twitter
 - 😄 Pronouns: Call me zron
-- ⚡ Fun fact: I am not interested to develop but hack
+- ⚡ Fun fact: I am not interested to develop but BREAK